Updated on 25th November 2024

 1. How does business finance work?

-Business finance is the loose term referring to how a company’s money is financed.
-This includes the processes and facilities used to access additional funds or raise funds.
-Future revenue forecasts, budgets, fund allocation and plans related to future working capital are all part of business finance.
+This includes the processes and facilities used to access additional funds or raise funds above and beyond revenue or profit generation.
+Future revenue forecasts, budgets, fund allocation and plans related to future working capital are all part of business finance management.

 2. What is equity and debt?

-Having the right business finance plans in place ensures access to working capital.
-Without capital, businesses cannot operate and/or grow.
-The goal of business finance is to ensure the long term viability of a company and to provide value to its owners/shareholders.
+Having the right business plan, which includes finance management, in place is critical.
+Effective business finance management ensures access to working capital.
+Without capital, businesses cannot operate, meet their costs, hire new staff, buy new assets, capitalise on market opportunities or grow.
+The goal of effective business finance is to ensure the long term viability and profitability of a company.
+With the right finance solution, your business can succeed in a sustainable way.

-There are a few ways in which businesses can seek to finance a purchase or investment.
+There are a few ways in which businesses can seek to finance a purchase or investment, such as new machinery or new inventory.

-Banks, credit units, lenders and other financial institutions may offer a loan to eligible businesses.
+Banks, credit units, lenders and other financial institutions may offer a business loan to eligible companies.
 Both secured and unsecured loans are available with varying interest rates and loan terms on offer.

 Leasing